 - Risk Transfer – The primary function of insurance is that it is a risk transfer mechanism which exchanges uncertainty for certainty.
 It exchanges the uncertain loss for a certain premium.

-- Creation of Common Pool – This enables the losses of a few to be met the contributions of many.
+- Creation of Common Pool – This enables the losses of a few to be met by the contributions of many.
 An insurance company operates such a pool.
 It takes contributions in form of premium and is able to pay the losses to a few.
 The insurer benefits from the law of large number i.e. the actual number of events occurring will tend towards the expected where there are large similar situations.

 - Equitable Premiums – An insurance company maintains several pools for each risk.
 This enables the insurer to tell the profitable from the unprofitable ones.
 However, similar types of risks could be brought into a common pool although they will represent different degrees of risk to the pool.
 This should be reflected in the contributions to the pool.
 It wouldn’t be equitable for private car owners to subsidize commercial vehicle owners.
 The insurer has to ensure that a fair premium is charged, which reflects the hazard and value of risk brought to the pool.
 The completive forces must also be taken into consideration in premium rating.